-(c) Discovery Cut-off: A proposed discovery cut-off date governing the completion of all fact discovery, including resolution of all discovery motions.
+(c) Discovery Cut-off.
+A proposed discovery cut-off date governing the completion of all fact discovery, including resolution of all discovery motions.

-(d) Expert Discovery: Proposed dates for expert witness disclosures (initial and rebuttal) and expert discovery cut-off under Rule 26(a)(2).
+(d) Expert Discovery.
+Proposed dates for expert witness disclosures (initial and rebuttal) and expert discovery cut-off under Rule 26(a)(2).

-(e) Settlement Conference/Alternative Dispute Resolution (ADR).

-A statement of what settlement negotiations have occurred, excluding any statement of the terms discussed.
-If a Notice to Parties of Court-Directed ADR Program (Form ADR-08) was filed in this case, the court will refer the matter for ADR.
-The parties must state their preference in the Joint Rule 26(f) Report for: (i) the Magistrate Judge, (ii) the Court Mediation Panel, or (iii) a private mediator (at the parties' expense).
-The court will exercise its discretion to select an ADR option for the parties if they fail to state a preference.
+21 Settlement Conference/Alternative Dispute Resolution (ADR). (e) 22 A statement of what settlement negotiations have occurred, excluding any statement 23 of the terms discussed.
+If a Notice to Parties of Court-Directed ADR Program (Form 24 ADR08) was filed in this case, the court will refer the matter for ADR.
+The parties 25 must state their preference in the Joint Rule 26(f) Report for: (i) the Magistrate Judge, 26 (ii) the Court Mediation Panel, or (iii) a private mediator (at the parties' expense).
+27 The Court will exercise its discretion to select an ADR option for the parties if they 28 fail to state a preference.
 No case will proceed to trial unless all parties, including an officer of all corporate parties (with full authority to settle the case), have appeared personally and participated in an ADR proceeding.

-(f) Trial:
+Trial. (f)

 i.
 Trial Estimate.
 Provide a realistic estimate, in days, of the court time required for trial and whether trial will be by jury or by court.
-Each side should specify ii.
-Jury or Court Trial.
-Specify whether trial will be by jury or by court.
-The default will be a court trial if the parties fail to specify.

-(by number, not by name) how many witnesses it contemplates calling.
-If the time estimate for trial given in the Joint Rule 26(f) Report exceeds four court days, counsel shall be prepared to discuss in detail the basis for the estimate.
+Each side should specify (by number, not by name) how many witnesses it contemplates calling.
+If the time estimate for trial given in the Joint Rule 26(f) Report exceeds four (4) court days, counsel shall be prepared to discuss in detail the basis for the estimate.